Temple of Peace, Cardiff: History

 The Temple of Peace and Health was the brainchild of David Davies, 1st Baron Davies, and was conceived to serve two purposes.
 The first was to provide a home for the King Edward VII Welsh National Memorial Association, a voluntary organisation dedicated to the prevention, treatment and eradication of tuberculosis, which Davies had founded in 1910.
 Davies was also the founding president of the Welsh National Council of the League of Nations Union, and in 1934 he pledged £58,000 towards the erection of a building to house the two organisations.

 Davies wanted the Temple of Peace and Health to be "a memorial to those gallant men from all nations who gave their lives in the war that was to end war", so it was dedicated to the memory of those who died in that war.

 In founding the Temple, Davies intended to combine the goals of peace and health and to express these ideals in the architectural design of the building.
 The building's architect, Sir Percy Thomas, was awarded the bronze medal by the Royal Institute of British Architects for its design.
 The foundation stone was laid by Viscount Halifax in 1937.
 The building opened on 23 November 1938, with a ceremony that featured Minnie James of Dowlais, who lost three of her sons in World War I.

-The Temple of Peace and Health was bombed in July 1968 by Welsh nationalists in protest at the approaching investiture of Prince Charles (now Charles III) as Prince of Wales.
+The Temple of Peace and Health was bombed on 17 November 1967 at 4am by the Mudiad Amddiffyn Cymru.
+The Temple of Peace and Health was chosen as a target due to civil servants using the building as a base to plan the approaching investiture of Prince Charles (now Charles III) as Prince of Wales.
+It was believed that the bomb had been planted on the lintel and the explosion caused substantial damage to the reception area of the temple, as well as to the facade of the building.
+Several artifacts that were on display at the time were destroyed by the blast which was heard from over a mile away.

+As the bomb did not damage the conference room, the planned meeting went ahead with tightened security and road blocks set up by police throughout Cardiff.
+Around 450 civic leaders turned up to the event, including the Earl of Snowdon.
+Police reported their investigation into the bombing was being hampered by the Welsh students, who refused to speak to the police using any language other than Welsh.

 In 2018, Cardiff University bought the Temple of Peace from Public Health Wales, although the Welsh Centre for International Affairs remains as leaseholder of part of the building.